alexgaarciia/MLApps_BoardGames/docs/REPORT.md

 - Emotional tones: _funny, dark, happy, serious, nostalgic, intense_.
 - Game vibes: _strategic, cooperative, competitive, family-friendly, chaotic, educational_.

-The model used is _facebook/bart-large-mnli_ [6], found in Hugging Face.
-The main reason why this pretrained transformer is chosen is because it was trained on the Multi-Genre Natural Language Inference (MNLI) dataset [7], which enables it to decide whether a given label can be inferred from the text, making it ideal for the project case.
+The model used is _facebook/bart-large-mnli_ [<a href="#ref6">6</a>], found in Hugging Face.
+The main reason why this pretrained transformer is chosen is because it was trained on the Multi-Genre Natural Language Inference (MNLI) dataset [<a href="#ref7">7</a>], which enables it to decide whether a given label can be inferred from the text, making it ideal for the project case.
 Some considerations must be taken into account about the model before predicting the labels:

 - They are trained on natural language, not preprocessed or lemmatized text.
 - They expect raw sentences to understand semantic tones.